onyourmarks-agency/outdated-browser-rework/README.md

 This rework is made by Mike MacCana and a whole bunch of amazing open source contributors!

 The original Outdated Browser is made with love at [Bürocratik](http://burocratik.com)

+## Changes in thes fork by TDE
+- Store close-click in LocalStorage (when it's available).
+The user can use the website in their old browser without the message (for one week);
+- Add new option in languages; global message.
+Between update message and title;
+- Remove other languages than EN and NL;
+- Remove opacity and transition of message.
+Show it directly;